firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 ### 1.1 Incorrect Syntax

-The server responds differently depending on the kind of error.
-If the JSON syntax is incorrect, the server will respond with a status of `400 Bad Request`.
-If the syntax is correct, but a field contains invalid data (e.g., the `amount` attribute contains letters), the creation of the resource will fail, and an error message will be returned:
+The server responds differently according to the type of error.

+- If the JSON syntax is incorrect, the server will respond with a status of `400 Bad Request`.
+- If the syntax is correct, but a field contains invalid data (e.g., the `amount` attribute contains letters), the resource creation will fail and an error message will be returned:

 ```javascript
 {